- US Online Poker

 Most states with legal sports betting also have casinos, and those are generally the places where retail sports betting is conducted.

 OTBs furthermore seem like logical homes for retail sportsbooks despite US law treating racing and sports wagering separately.

 The Connecticut legislature is actually considering three separate bills at the moment.

 The bill Lamont supports is the House bill, H 5168, co-sponsored by Rep. Joseph P. Gresko.
 It is solely and specifically a sports betting bill, containing no provisions for other forms of online gambling.
 It would allow the Connecticut Lottery to offer sports betting and permit both tribal casinos and OTBs to apply for licenses.

 The former is the one Osten co-sponsors, and it’s similar to the one she proposed last year.
-It adds approval for online casino gaming and Keno to the sports betting provisions, and it would grant the tribes exclusivity across the board.
-It also includes authorization for an online lottery, however, so the state would get something out of the expansion as well.
+It adds approval for online casino gaming in CT and Keno, and it would grant the tribes exclusivity across the board.
+It also includes authorization for a Connecticut online lottery, however, so the state would get something out of the expansion as well.